david-reyner/2023-article-travelling-waves-csd-model/README.md

 Its purpose is to document the computational procedures underlying the results presented in the manuscript and to facilitate inspection of the code used to generate the corresponding figures.

 # Reproducibility
-The repository currently contains the scripts and functions used to generate Figures 1 and 2 of the published paper:
+The repository currently contains the scripts and functions used to generate Figures 1 to 4 of the published paper:
-  - Figure 1: generated using neuron_astrocyte_RLee_script.m
+  - Figure 1: generated using script neuron_astrocyte_RLee_script.m
-  - Figure 2: generated using red_nan_script.m
+  - Figure 2: generated using first section of script red_nan_script.m
+  - Figure 3: generated using second section of script red_nan_script.m
+  - Figure 4: generated using script plots_rhs_red_nan.m

 # Requirements
 The code was originally developed, tested and executed using: